FarronF/limerick-council-meetings/meetings/2017/01/23-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council – 28th November 2016.md

 report that has been prepared and presented here today following last month’s

 Special Meeting.
-It does not satisfy the requirements of the Motion that was passed--- 2
+It does not satisfy the requirements of the Motion that was passed
+---
+2

 here on 21st October, 2016.
 This is a disappointing generic report that was basically